oriches/Simple.Wpf.Themes/README.md

 </Grid>
 ```

 Shown below is the library in action, you can see the Theme user control at the top - drop down list.
-As the user selects a different theme the styles of the controls below are updated.
+As the user selects a different theme the styles of the controls below are updated, this is taken from the test harness in the repo.

 ![alt text](https://raw.github.com/oriches/Simple.Wpf.Themes/master/Readme%20Images/test%20harness.png "Screen shots of theme test harness")